rgoshen/express-messagely/README.md

 # express-messagely

 Message.ly is a user-to-user private messaging app.
-This uses Node.js, Express.js, and JWT for authenitcation.
+This uses Node.js, Express.js, JWT for authenitcation and PostgreSQL for a database.